loopingz/smtp-relay/README.md

 ```

-Examples of ways to base64 encode:
+Examples of ways to base64 encode your credentials:
-Encode your credentials:

 ```
 base64 <<< password